-If it is a new system, it is recommended to engage the forecast vendors to provide insight.
 In all cases, it is essential to describe the planned objective and name limitations, if they are already known.
-The more information that can be shared the better a vendor can evaluate what is considered the most appropriate solution.
+The more information that can be shared the better a vendor, stakeholder or consultant can evaluate what is considered the most appropriate solution.

-contains an additional listing of recommended considerations that are applicable also for RFI's.
+APPENDIX A contains an additional listing of recommended considerations that are applicable also for RFI's.